GSDA: Generative Adversarial Network-based Semi-Supervised Data Augmentation for Ultrasound Image Classification: Materials and methods

+where $r=0$ represents no overfitting and $r=1$ shows completely overfitting. $r_v$ shows the output for the validation set relative to the training set and synthesized images, and $r_t$ estimates the portion of the training set with positive $D$ outputs.
+For the adaptively controlled $p$, it is initialized to zero and adjusted once every four mini batches based on the \Cref{eq1}.
+In case the results indicate too much/little overfitting occurs, the $p$ is adjusted by incrementing/decrementing a fixed amount.

-GAN models are trained using three subsets of the base dataset respectively.
-The resolution of the real images is preprocessed to 256 $ \times $ 256 and the resolution of synthesized images is also set as 256 $ \times $ 256 to balance the image quality and time consumption.
-The optimizer for GAN models is Adam, RMSprop, Adam, and Adam, for DCGAN, WGAN, WGAN-GP, and StyleGAN2-ADA respectively, and the learning rate is set as 0.0002, 0.00005, 0.0001, and 0.0025 separately.
-The number of iterations is determined as 4000, and the batch size is chosen as 32.
-DCGAN, WGAN, and WGAN-GP are trained under one or two groups of settings, depending on whether the TL technique is implemented, which is determined by whether it can work normally at this resolution, as shown in Section \hyperref[4.2]{4.2}.
-StyleGAN2-ADA is trained under four groups of settings, including training from scratch and using the TL technique from three source datasets to show the influence of the TL technique.
-The reason why we ensure it can work normally at this resolution is that it has been proved to work well at the resolution of 1024 $ \times $ 1024 \cite{Karras2020b}.
-The TL technique here is similar to that in Section \hyperref[3.1]{3.1}, where the weights are learned from pertaining on FFHQ, CelebA, and LSUN DOG.
+The three subsets of the BUSI dataset are each used to train the SGA.
+Real images are preprocessed to a resolution of 256 $ \times $ 256.
+The resolution of synthesized images is also set as 256 $ \times $ 256 to balance the image quality and time consumption.
+The loss function implemented is the non-saturating logistic loss $f(x)=\log (\operatorname{sigmoid}(x))$ \citep{goodfellow2014generative}.
+The $D$ loss is computed as $-f(x)$, where the $G$ loss is computed using $-f(x)$ and $-f(-x)$.
+The optimizer is Adam and the learning rate is 0.0025.
+The number of iterations is 4000 with a batch size of 32.
+SGA is trained using four different settings, including training from scratch and using the TL technique with three different source datasets to demonstrate the impact of the TL technique.